Families of Freedom Scholarship Fund

 What information is important for me to keep?

-You should retain your registrant identification number, username, password, and the email address you used to set up your account.
+You should retain your registration number, username, password, and the email address you used to set up your account.
 We highly recommend keeping a folder containing all of your login information and copies of paperwork throughout the duration of your scholarship.

 How do I determine how much funding I will receive?

-To get an estimated Parent Contribution and Award Amount please visit this link.
+To get an estimated Parent Contribution and Award Amount please use the Estimated Award Calculator on the Families of Freedom website.

 If my tuition is due prior to the check disbursement dates, what should I do?